 The two most common sleep apnea options for treatment are an oral appliance and a CPAP (continuous positive airway pressure) machine, both of which are designed to keep your airway clear as you sleep.
 The appliance does it by gently shifting your jaw forward, while the CPAP machine delivers a constant flow of air.

-Many people prefer sleep apnea treatment without using CPAP because they find an appliance more comfortable to wear.
+Many people prefer sleep apnea therapy without using CPAP because they find an appliance more comfortable to wear.
 And no treatment will work if you don’t use it!
 In addition to comfort, many people find sleep appliances:

 - Less invasive.
 An appliance doesn’t cover your nose or face or have tubing that can get tangled.
 It also won’t irritate your face, as a CPAP mask can.